fraunhoferhhi/vvdecWebPlayer/README.md

 This project only contains the JavaScript and HTML code to build a minimal WebAssembly based VVC Player for the web using the [VVdeC](https://github.com/fraunhoferhhi/vvdec) library.
-It can play raw VVC bitstreams or MP4 files.
+It can play raw VVC bitstreams, MP4 files, or segmented MP4s delivered via DASH.
 There is no audio support, since this sample code is primarily focused on the feasibility of decoding VVC in the browser.

 The compiled VVdeC WebAssembly binary and emscripten support code are not included in this repository, but need to be built separately and copied into the `bin/` folder.